International Alliance of Catholic Knights

-The International Alliance of Catholic Knights (IACK) is a non-governmental organization made up of fifteen Roman Catholic fraternal orders from 27 countries on six continents.
+The International Alliance of Catholic Knights (IACK) is a non-governmental organization made up of eleven Roman Catholic fraternal orders from 27 countries on six continents.
 The IACK was founded in Glasgow on 12 October 1979 at a meeting of the leaders of six fraternal societies, convened on the occasion of the Diamond Jubilee of the Knights of Saint Columba.
-The organization is headquartered in Dublin, Ireland.
+The organization is headquartered in Hampshire, U.K.

-The IACK is currently an associate member of the Conference of International Catholic Organizations.
-The CICO is made up of 36 member organizations, four associated organizations and four invited organizations.
-These international organizations of more than 150 million lay people, through their respective national branches, are present in more than 150 countries.